hyperledger-solang/solang/docs/installing.rst

 	docker build -f build-llvm-windows.dockerfile .

 This will take a few hours.
-The result will be dockerfile with llvm compressed in ``llvm80.zip`` in the image.
+The result will be an image with llvm compressed in ``c:\llvm80.zip``.